CristianVladescu/5ghz-ap-driver-patches/README.md

 ## Solution
 There are 2 ways to solve this with driver patches:
  - for kernel 5.10 `ath_country.patch` will ignore, in driver, the value for wireless regulatory domain from EEPROM, and use the country specified in this patch
- - for kernel 5.13 (and 5.10) `ath_etsi_regd.patch` will define wireless regulatory domain for ETSI region
+ - for kernel 5.13 (and 5.10) `ath_etsi_regd.patch` will define and apply the wireless regulatory domain for ETSI region (I have not included other regions, but you can use this as an example)

 Also, for QCA9984, apply `ath10k_iram.patch` to workaround this issue:
 ```